-1. Brigade 2506, the paramilitary group that led the Bay of Pigs Invasion, took its name from the serial number of one of its members.
+1. The paramilitary group that led the invasion took its name from the serial number of one of its members.

-2. Part of the invasion plan was an elaborate ruse involving a fake defection to the United States by Cuban pilots—which backfired.
+2. Part of the plan was a fake defection to the United States by Cuban pilots—which backfired.

-4. After being publicly interrogated and branded as “yellow worms,” the surviving members of Brigade 2506 were finally released in December 1962, after 20 months in captivity.
+4. After being interrogated and branded as 'yellow worms,' the surviving members of Brigade 2506 were finally released after 20 months in captivity.

-5. Revolutionary leader Che Guevara actually thanked President Kennedy and the United States for the Bay of Pigs invasion.
+5. Che Guevara thanked Kennedy and the United States for the Bay of Pigs invasion.

 In August 1961, representatives of all American nations convened at Punta del Este in Uruguay for the Inter-American Economic and Social Council.
 At a cocktail party, the Cuban revolutionary leader Ernesto “Che” Guevara spoke with Richard Goodwin, then an adviser and speechwriter for President Kennedy.
 As Goodwin recorded in a secret White House memo declassified in the 1990s, the conversation ranged from the possibility of a “modus vivendi,” or interim settlement, between Cuba and the United States, to the U.S. naval base at Guantanamo Bay and the problems facing Castro’s revolutionary government.